Represents: 1st Ward

 – Martin Luther King Jr.

 I am mindful that my service in public office is a privilege.
-The issues facing the City Council are issues that matter to me, my family, and our community – housing, homelessness, economic development, education, and the environment.
+The issues facing the City Council are issues that matter to me, my family, and our community – affordable housing, shelter and services for the unhoused, economic development, education, and the environment.

 The City Council is responsible for setting public policies, adopting long-range plans, approving the budget and taxes, and passing laws that benefit and protect all residents of Bellingham.
 However, the high quality of life that Bellingham purports to offer is not currently accessible to all who live and work in our fine city.
 There is important work to be done and I am ready to roll up my sleeves, reach out to residents, and engage with the community.
 As a council member, I aim to be responsive to concerns and transparent about the process.